 Even though our Tennessee winters can get bitterly cold, it's still possible to add some color to your landscaping or patio during this time in areas such as Mt.
-Juliet, Lebanon, Green Hill, and nearby cities.
+Juliet, Lebanon, Hendersonville, and nearby cities.

 We've assembled a guide of a few of the best outdoor winter plants to use at your Tennessee home here.